By Lochow Ranch

 Between diving cormorants and pelicans and continual predation by largemouth bass, peak forage populations of the fall season are heavily depressed and must rebound in order for lakes to maintain peak production.

-This week, we’ll take a look at some common forage management issues and how to resolve them.
+This week, we’ll take a look at some common forage management issues and how to resolve them as part of your fishery management plan.

 As with most aspects of fishery management, establishing your fishery’s goals is paramount to determining your overarching pond and lake management strategies.